jvalkeal/spring-security-pat/README.md

 # Spring Security PAT

-This project introduces Personal Access Token (PAT) support as an extension to both `spring-security` and `spring-authorization-server`.
+This project introduces Personal Access Token (PAT) support as an extension to `spring-security`.
+Depends on `Spring Boot 4` and `Spring Security 7`.
 This is experimental code and there are no plans to publish this to Maven Central.

 Modules in this project: